RyuZhihao123/Instance-based-RN/README.md

 Here, I'll take **Task1.1 PieNumber** [(codes)](https://github.com/RyuZhihao123/Instance-based-RN/tree/master/Task1_ourNewTasks/PieNumber)  as an example to show how to use the codes.

-* **First, create your own datasets.** The following command will create a 'datasets' folder in current path.
+* **First, create your own datasets.** The following command will create a `./datasets` folder in current path.

 ```
 python3.6 Dataset_generator.py
 ```

 * **Second, run a network.** This command will train and test the `IRN_m` network.
-When training step is finished, the training informations(MLAE and MSE etc.), best model(on val sets) and the predicted results can be obtained in folder './results/IRN_m'.
+When training step is finished, the training informations(MLAE and MSE etc.), best model(on val sets) and the predicted results can be obtained in folder `./results/IRN_m`.

 ```
 python3.6 Net_IRNm.py --gpu 2      # GPU ID